wallarm/gotestwaf/README.md

-      --randomDelay int        Random delay in ms in addition to the delay between requests (default 400) --reportPath string      A directory to store reports (default "reports") --sendDelay int          Delay in ms between requests (default 400) --testCase string        If set then only this test case will be run --testCasesPath string   Path to a folder with test cases (default "testcases") --testSet string         If set then only this test set's cases will be run
+      --randomDelay int        Random delay in ms in addition to the delay between requests (default 400) --reportPath string      A directory to store reports (default "reports") --sendDelay int          Delay in ms between requests (default 400) --skipWAFBlockCheck      If true, WAF detection tests will be skipped --testCase string        If set then only this test case will be run --testCasesPath string   Path to a folder with test cases (default "testcases") --testSet string         If set then only this test set's cases will be run